Meetings and Workshops

 Free Pesticide Continuing Education

-Farmers, landscapers and other holders of a NC Department of Agriculture pesticide application license will have the opportunity to gain two hours of continuing education credits at this year's show.
+Farmers, landscapers and other holders of a NC Department of Agriculture pesticide application license will have the opportunity to gain two hours of continuing education credits at the show.
 These sessions will take place Wednesday There is no charge or pre-registration for these sessions.
-License holders should bring their pesticide license card or number to register on-site.Click HERE for details.
+License holders should bring their pesticide license card or number to register on-site.Details will be available closer to the show

 NC Growers Association Annual Meeting